LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Creates a :type:`locale` object which may be used to format the output of various data in the manner specified by the locale.

-   The method requires one parameter which is the 2-letter ISO-639_ code of the language, and accepts optional parameters for the 2-letter ISO-3166_ country code and a variant code which allows further refinement to the locale.
+   The method requires one parameter which is the 2-letter `ISO 639`_ code of the language, and accepts optional parameters for the 2-letter `ISO 3166`_ country code and a variant code which allows further refinement to the locale.

 .. member:: locale->format(as::date, \
       style::integer= ?, \